alang24/Visualization-InjuryProbability/README.md

 - 8/1: Verified correctness of entire script.
 Added function documentation.
 Added helper functions to clean up the main.py file.
 - 10/2: New simulations (task 5) that are similar to RoadsideTree
 - 10/16: Added car models to image names, restructured directories, cleaned code, fixed an error regarding OverCenterline

+Things to do: prepare for hmc2020, document more/clean it up more